 Set it is quick and easy.
 Just find your preferred spot and mount the antenna.
 To find the best placement and direction to point your antenna, you can access the Vanskys website that helps you find the closest and strongest signal.
 If for any reason the signal you use becomes weak or unreliable you can easily adjust the direction of the antenna.
 This is made effortless thanks to the built-in 360-degree motor which is controlled by remote.

 This package comes with a power supply, position remote, and a 33-foot coaxial cable.
 At an exceptional price, this package is one of the best outdoor TV antennas for rural areas.
-Click here to see the best price.
+Check Price.